 By whom must the letters of recommendation be written?

 Both recommendation letters must be written by individuals familiar with your academic and/or professional work.
 Letters of recommendation can be written in English or in French.

 Where will the internship take place?

 Internships can take place in France and abroad.
 Students should look for an internship then suggest a placement and location that will be discussed by the Master’s Scientific Committee for approval.
-Possible internship locations will also be suggested to students who have not secured a placement.
+A few internship locations will also be suggested to students who have not secured a placement.

 Where to find us?

 Classes take place at Columbia Global Centers, Reid Hall, 4 rue de Chevreuse 75006 Paris France.

 What about accommodation or visa formalities?

 Unfortunately, the Master of Public Health cannot see to accommodation, visa formalities or travel arrangements for the applicants.

 Regarding accommodation, you can start by visiting the following websites: Campus France, Cité Universitaire de Paris, CROUS, Airbnb, Seloger.com, leboncoin.fr (under “Immobilier – Location”).
 We do not endorse any of these establishments and please make sure that the advertisements you reply to are legitimate.

 Regarding visa formalities, non-European applicants need to allow time to obtain a student entry visa.
 Please contact or visit the website of the French consulate to inquire on whether you need a visa.
 To help with this process, we provide a letter of authorisation to enrol once the applicant has been accepted to the programme (and once the student has confirmed their will to attend).
 Students will receive their student card once they have done their administrative registration and paid for their tuition fees, some time in late September or October.